itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 72. Goal Gradient Effect

-Our efforts increase the closer we are to taks completion.
+Our efforts increase the closer we are to task completion.

 ---